Searching our historical records—hints and tips

 If the event was registered outside of Queensland, contact the interstate or overseas registering authority.

-Make sure the name is correct
+Make sure you have the person's correct name.

 Convicts transported to Australia often changed the spelling of their names to hide their past, and names were often changed to English.
 For example the Irish Ó Fearghail may have been changed to O'Farrell, Farrell or Farrelly.